georgevremescu/CapacityPlanning/design-doc.md

 - **`Initiative.status`** (`PROPOSED`/`COMMITTED`/`CANCELLED`) and **`Epic.status`**
   (`PROPOSED`/`COMMITTED`/`IN_PROGRESS`/`DONE`/`CANCELLED`) — invented as the entire
   mechanism behind "planning simulations before commitments are made" (EM/PM) and "impact of new demands" (Higher Management).
-The brief names the need for simulation but not how it should be represented in data.
 The two enums are not cross-validated against each other, and only `Epic.status` actually feeds the capacity math (see Open Questions and Known Limitations).
 - **`Initiative.priority`** (optional) — invented to give EM/PM's "trade-off decisions"
-  something concrete to rank by; again, the brief names the need but not the mechanism.
+  something concrete to rank by.
 - **`Initiative.description`** — plain usability addition (free-text notes); not tied to any stated requirement.
-- **Unit choice: story points.** Both Initiative "estimated effort" and Epic "estimate" were interpreted as Scrum-style story points — a unit the brief never names.
+- **Unit choice: story points.** Both Initiative "estimated effort" and Epic "estimate" were interpreted as Scrum-style story points.
 This choice is what makes `Person.velocity` necessary in the first place; a different unit choice (person-days, t-shirt sizes) would have implied a different Person attribute.

-**Modeling decision, not a new field:** "teams involved in an initiative" (brief: "may involve multiple teams") is *derived* from the teams of its child epics rather than stored as a direct relationship, to avoid a duplicate/driftable field.
+**Modeling decision, not a new field:** "teams involved in an initiative" is *derived* from the teams of its child epics rather than stored as a direct relationship, to avoid a duplicate/driftable field.
 The tradeoff: an initiative with no epics yet has no derivable teams — and, per the Assumptions below, no capacity impact either.

 ## Capacity Calculation